 If you would like details of referral consultation fees, please contact reception for up-to-date pricing.
 If your pet has a more complex problem then the vet will be pleased to give you an estimate of further treatment costsduring consultation, before you decide whether or not to go ahead.

 I have pet insurance, will the cost of treatment be covered?

 We always advise checking with your insurance company about your level of cover you have.
 It is useful to know of any exclusions and what excess you will need to pay.
 We will help with this process by keeping a copy of all of your claims and sending them off on your behalf.
 Insurance companies do however prefer to deal with the policy holder.

 Why is Cave Veterinary Specialists not on RSA pet insurance’s “preferred list of referral providers”?

-My pet has an ongoing problem - will I be charged for consultations and treatment?
+My Pet has an ongoing problem - Will I be charged for consultations and ongoing treatments?

 We make a charge for every consultation your pet has with our specialist veterinary surgeons and for all treatments we prescribe.
 Ongoing consultations fees are smaller but treatments may differ in cost.

 I want to give some feedback to Cave Veterinary Specialists, how can I do this?

 If you would like to provide us feedback after your visit to the practice either send us an e-mail firstname.lastname@example.org or just inform one of our members of staff and they will pass on any comments.
 We are constantly striving to improve the service we offer and we are always pleased to get feedback, whether good or bad!